-- a/ Represents investments in the Treasury Department's money market and short-term investment fund (STIF).
-This fund is comprised of short-term, investment-grade securities, which are mainly U.S. treasuries, agencies, or repurchase agreements.
-It is also comprised of short-term assets in the Aggregate Bond Index Fund and Stable Value Fund from the Statements of Net Position. - b/ NA represents securities that are either not rated or had a withdrawn rating. - c/ Fixed income securities exposed to credit risk and U.S. government guaranteed securities, as noted in the subsequent paragraph, are comprised of cash and temporary investments, the Short-term Money Market Fund, the Aggregate Bond Index Fund, and the Stable Value Fund from the Statements of Net Position.
+- Represents investments in the PA Treasury Department's money market and short-term investment fund (STIF).
+This fund is comprised of short-term, investment-grade securities, which are mainly U.S. Treasuries, agencies, or repurchase agreements.
+It is also comprised of short-term assets in the Aggregate Bond Index Fund and Stable Value Fund from the Statements of Net Position Available for Benefits. - 2/ NA represents securities that are either not rated or had a withdrawn rating. - 3/ Fixed income securities exposed to credit risk and U.S. government guaranteed securities, as noted in the subsequent paragraph, are comprised of cash and temporary investments, the Short Term Money Market Fund, the Aggregate Bond Index Fund, and the Stable Value Fund from the Statements of Net Position Available for Benefits.

-Obligations explicitly guaranteed by the U.S. Government (treasuries and Government National Mortgage Association securities) with a fair value of \$401,714,689 and \$536,096,098 as of December 31, 2013 and 2012, respectively, were not included in the preceding table because they are not considered to have credit risk.
+Obligations explicitly guaranteed by the U.S. government (treasuries and Government National Mortgage Association securities) with a fair value of \$610,326,424 and \$401,714,689 as of December 31, 2014 and 2013, respectively, were not included in the preceding table because they are not considered to have credit risk.

 Interest rate risk is the risk that will adversely affect the fair value of an investment, should market interest rates rise or fall.
 Option adjusted duration is the measure of the portfolio's exposure to changes in interest rates.
-The following table discloses the interest rate types and durations of the fixed income investments of the DCP as of December 31, 2013 and 2012:
+The following table discloses the interest rate types and durations of the fixed income investments of the DCP as of December 31, 2014 and 2013: